AndreaHobby/DiabetesProject/README.md

 ### Objective
 This is a project to analyze hospital readmission rates.

+### Hypothesis
+Number of Hospital of diagnoses, # of procedures, # of inpatient visits, medication change, and number of emergency visits are associated with hospital readmission.

 ### Step 1 Obtaining the data

 Once the individual dataset was downloaded, I used excel to remove variables that would not be used.